SukkoPera/WheelOfJoy/README.md

 I estimate all the components required to self-build this thing to cost < 10€, probably closer to 5€ if you get them from China.

 ## Supported Games
-Of course there isn't much software support for this at the moment but I tested it with [Tron 6](https://plus4world.powweb.com/software/Tron_6) and it works fine in "Solder compatible mode".
-To test the whole 8 ports I wrote a simple BASIC program and everything seems to work as it should.
-Now it's up to the developers to write party games for the C16/+4 for up to 10 players!
+Of course there isn't much software support for this at the moment but Luca/FIRE was kind enough to make [Tron 8 WOJ](https://plus4world.powweb.com/software/Tron_8_WOJ), an hack of Solder's [Tron 6](https://plus4world.powweb.com/software/Tron_6) (which can still be used in order to test the "Solder compatible mode") featuring 8 players that can all be controlled through joysticks connected to a WheelOfJoy.
+This is probably the first 8-player game for the x264 series ever made!

+Now it's up to the developers to write more party games for the C16/+4 for up to 10 players!

 ## Programming
 The board uses 5 8-to-1 multiplexers, one per direction plus one for the fire button.
 Channel selection happens in parallel on all multiplexers and is done with the 3 high bits of the User Port:

 1. Write a value N at the User Port register depending on the port you want to read.
-General formula for port P is the following:
+General formula for port P ∈ [1,8] is the following:

    ```N = ((P - 1) << 5) | 0x1F```